svenvv/PUGs/guide.md

 • __**Picking Teams:**__
 ○ __Rules:__
-  - You are not allowed to be picked if you join mid draft.
-  - If you are not picked in a lobby that has 16- players and is not a Tryhard Lobby you must be picked next game (Does not apply if you join mid draft)
+- Players that are not picked in a lobby that has 16 players or less are considered "must-picks" for the next game.
+  - This does not apply to official TryHard lobbies due to balance issues.
+- Players that join mid draft are not pickable and are not considered to be "must-picks" for the next game.

 Before a match can start, teams need to be drafted and a map needs to be chosen.
-This process is done by picking two Captains (team leaders) first.
+This process is done by picking two Team Captains first.
 If there are no volunteers for captains the lobby host will pick two players at will.
 Team Captains are responsible for assembling balanced teams and picking a map.
-The picking process during official PUGs happens as follows:
+The picking process during official PUGs is as follows:

 ```css
 [Blue Captain] Picks one player